 4. Are You The Only Owner?

 If you co-founded your startup or if your employees have ownership in your startup, you have a lot of important conversations to have before you make a decision.
 Selling might be the perfect option for you, but it could negatively impact everyone else who has been fighting by your side from the beginning.
-Make sure you hear everyone out before you make a definitive decision.
+Make sure you hear everyone out before you make a definitive decision about selling your startup.

 5. Would You Lose Something Proprietary?